-Pressure Cooker General Tso’s Stew
+Pressure-Cooker General Tso’s Stew

-I love Asian food and wanted a chili-like soup with flavors of General Tso.
+I love Asian food and wanted a chili-style soup with flavors of General Tso.
 You can use any meat you like—I used leftover pork, but it’s great with turkey, chicken or ground meats. —Lori McLain, Denton, Texas

 Total TimePrep: 10 min.
 Cook: 10 min.